Skip to main content

 MEDIUM PREVALENCE

-Pandanus nuts are a traditional food source in Kiribati.
-They can be eaten raw or processed into various dishes.
-Other tree nuts may be less prevalent but present through imported goods.
+Pandanus nuts are a traditional food source in Kiribati, eaten raw or worked into other dishes.
+Other tree nuts are less common but reach the islands through imported goods.

 COMMONLY FOUND IN: